 If possible, the Head of Year will attempt reconciliation and will obtain a genuine apology from the bully.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
 Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully.

 Parents are informed of bullying incidents and what action is being taken.

-The head of year informally monitors the students involved over the next half-term.
+The Head of Year/Form Tutor informally monitors the students involved over the next half-term.

 11. Follow-up support